Important changes to PSIP in response to the COVID-19 outbreak

 - Once you have made and confirmed your selection, any additional changes to your coverage must be processed in person in the Penn Student Insurance Office.
 You cannot change the date of enrollment.
 Once you have completed your selection, you will receive a confirmation e-mail.
 You can also visit the Insurance Portal again to view your selection information and the status of your waiver request.

 - You will need to renew your selection every academic year that you are a Penn student.

 - The Insurance portal will open for incoming spring 2021 term on December 15, 2020 and will close on January 31, 2021.

-The health insurance enrollment site will open for spring 2021 on December 15, 2020.
-Health insurance enrollments must be made by January 31, 2021.
+The health insurance enrollment site will open for summer term 2021 on April 15, 2021.
+Health insurance enrollments must be made by May 31, 2021.

 Please obtain a copy of your plan’s benefits and review them to ensure your plan meets these criteria.
 Please note that all waiver requests must be approved by the University.
 The University audits waiver requests and may contact your insurance company to verify your plan meets the University’s insurance criteria.
 Alternate insurance plans found to not meet these criteria will not be approved.

 Please note: If you have already made an insurance choice in the 2020-2021 and wish to change it, please contact the Insurance Office at email@example.com or 215 746 3535.

 It is your responsibility to inform us of any change in your insurance during 2020-2021.